AspirinCode/QEPPI-community/README.md

 ```

 ## Instalation using pip install
-You can also install QEPPI with ```[https://pypi.org/project/QEPPIcommunity](https://pypi.org/project/QEPPIcommunity/)```.
+You can also install QEPPI-community with ```[https://pypi.org/project/QEPPIcommunity](https://pypi.org/project/QEPPIcommunity/)```.
 The following sample code is available as an implementation example.
 Note: some dependancies will also be installed with QEPPI module, so a clean environment is preferred!
 ```bash
 # QEPPI